maptiler/manual/usage.rst

  Legend of the generated map.

 `-attribution [string]`
- Author of the generated map.
+ Attribution of the generated map, contains author or data sources.

 Resampling methods